snickell/code-dot-org/docker/developers/README.md

 First, install docker using [the instructions below](#installing-docker).
 Then follow the normal [SETUP.md](../../SETUP.md) instructions for your platform.
-You can skip over many steps that are related to running mysql and redis.
+You can skip over many steps that are related to running MySQL and Redis.

+> **Note** If you are already running MySQL and/or Redis natively, you may
+> depending on your operating system need to stop those services or the `docker
+> compose run` command below will fail due to in-use ports:
+> ```shell
+> sudo systemctl stop mysql
+> sudo systemctl stop redis
+> ```

-Instead, once you have a working Ruby and Node environment, you can then use this command to spin up the database and redis servers:
+Once you have a working Ruby and Node environment, you can then use this command to spin up the database and Redis servers:

 ```shell
 docker compose run dashboard-services